 Against the backdrop of limited resources and insecurities over funding, it has continued to be difficult to plan or develop services.
-Nevertheless the charity, with the aid of sound financial management and the generous support of the local community, volunteers and staff generated a positive financial outcome for the period.
-As a result, the directors/trustees were satisfied with the performance of the company for the year.
-The company recorded an overall surplus for the year of $\leq 1,859$ (2017 - deficit of $\leq 24,886$) and had net cash inflows to the company of $\leq 15,093$ (2017 - net cash outflows of $\leq 9,361$).
+Despite the aid of sound financial management and the generous support of the local community, volunteers and staff, the company recorded an overall deficit for the year of $\leq$ 36,406 (2018 - surplus of $\leq$ 1,859) and had net cash outflows from the company of $\leq$ 30,521 (2018 - net cash inflows of $\leq$ 15,093).

 The principal source of funding for the charity are events organised in the community for the benefit of Tuam Cancer Care together with the generosity of the general public with donations.
 The company also receives some grant funding, mainly from the Irish Cancer Society.
-Grants of €12,600 were received in the current year, €12,100 of which came from the Irish Cancer Society.
+Grants of €15,796 were received in the current year, €13,290 of which came from the Irish Cancer Society.